The California Water Service issues boil water advisory alert for areas in Kern County

 Share Article

+“We sincerely thank our customers for their patience as we worked to ensure their water was safe to drink,” Mares said.
+“Protecting our customers’ health and safety is our highest priority, and we apologize for this unfortunate incident, especially given that we have had no major issues in this part of the water system for as far back as we can remember.”

+Customers who used bottled water during the advisory can submit their receipts for reimbursement by Cal Water.
+Customers can take their receipts to Cal Water’s Customer Center, located at 3725 South H Street, Bakersfield, CA 93304, or mail them to the Customer Center to the attention of Kim Mygatt.
+Questions may be directed to the Cal Water Customer Center at (661) 837-7200.

-BAKERSFIELD, Calif - A Boil Water Advisory has been issued for a Central Bakersfield neighborhood in the Westchester area.
+A Boil Water Advisory has been issued for parts of Kern County.
 The California Water Service issued the following statement:

 California Water Service and the State Water Resources Control Board’s Division of Drinking Water advise customers residing in the area bordered by Drake Street on the north, Spruce Street on the east, 21st Street on the south, and Oak Street on the west to use boiled tap water or bottled water for drinking and cooking until further notice.
 A water sample tested positive for E. coli after a main repair was made late on Thursday, July 27.
 Cal Water is currently conducting additional water quality testing and is issuing this advisory out of an abundance of caution.